IT-WIBRC/eslint-config-epsvue/README.md

 5. Leave Configuration File as **Automatic Search**
 6. Check **Run eslint --fix on save**

-### Ensure the Prettier plugin is disabled if installed.
+### Ensure the Prettier plugin is disabled if installed

 1. Open Prettier configuration by going to File > Settings (Edit > Preferences on Mac) > Languages & Frameworks > Code Quality Tools > Prettier (optionally just search settings for "prettier")
 2. Uncheck both **On code reformat** and **On save**